Map © Nations Online Project (info)

 [Monday 2 June : Riga, Latvia] Holy mackerel, I hope it starts to warm up soon.
-Gloomy grey skies, soft drizzle, temperatures below 10 degrees - this isn't why I came to the Baltics.
+Gloomy grey skies, soft drizzle, temperatures below 10 degrees - I thought the weather in June was supposed to be good in Europe?
 But you can't have it all your way so I headed out into the cobbled streets to explore.
 Riga is an absolutely magnificent city, full of gracious old buildings, winding cobbled streets, expansive squares and a baroque church on every corner.
 It is impossible NOT to like Riga, and for the first time on my trip I saw lots of traditional tourist infrastructure - glazed tour groups following their guide in a sheep-like trance, currency exchange booths, souvenir and t-shirt shops and the dreaded abomination of McDonald's.

 I visited the very moving Latvian Museum of Occupation, which documents in graphic detail the horrors experienced by the Latvian people during the periods they were occupied by Nazi Germany (1941-1944) and the Soviet Union (1940-1941 and 1944-1991).
 There are grainy old photographs showing open pits filled with the bodies of Jews who had been murdered by the Nazis, a reconstructed Russian GULAG concentration camp barracks, countless documents authorising execution or torture (often both) and miraculous stories of how some people survived against impossible odds.
 It is estimated that 550 000 Latvians perished due to persecution during the 50-year period of foreign occupation, more than one third of the entire population.

-Because of the years of systematic "Russification" of Latvia (much like the Chinese have done, and are still doing, in Tibet), only 55% of the Latvian population are ethnic Latvians!
-The rest are mostly Russian, many of whom were forcibly relocated during the Soviet era.
+Because of the years of systematic "Russification" of Latvia, only 55% of the population are ethnic Latvians!
+The rest are mostly Russian, many of whom were forcibly relocated during the Soviet era and never returned to their homeland.
 All signs here are in both Latvian and Russian (Cyrillic) and you hear a lot of Russian spoken on the streets.

 Cêsis (pronounced "tsaysis") is frequently described as the "most typically Latvian town in Latvia", meaning that it largely escaped the architectural (read "destructive") attentions of the Nazis and the Russians.
 In the centre of town is an old ruined castle next to a lake as well as the inevitable stone church, but what really makes Cêsis special are the winding cobbled streets containing weathered wooden houses in the traditional Latvian style.
 I strolled around, enjoying the sunshine, had coffee and lunch at a sidewalk cafe and meandered slowly back to the station for the 3:09 PM train back to Riga.